jackent601/cpd-logstash_play/README.md

 ## logstash_tcp_input
 Compose the docker file
 In a separate terminal connect to 127.0.0.1:5044 with netcat, send messages and see them appear in running docker terminal

+## file_input_logstash
+Reads text files in a dummyData directory
+Notes:
+- In order to read files originally in directory ingore_older and start_position needed set.
+- start_position only affects the first read
+- ignore_older set to 1 day, hence if older than a day file will need updated.